aarnaud/vault-pki-exporter/README.md

 VAULT_AUTH_METHOD=oidc
 ```

-`VAULT_AUTH_METHOD` is not native in vault cli but used in this application
+`VAULT_AUTH_METHOD` is not native in vault cli but used in this application.
+Valid values: oidc,k8s.
+* When set to oidc, will authenticate using oidc method, you can customize auth mount point by setting VAULT_AUTH_MOUNT.
+* When set to k8s, will authenticate using kubernetes auth method.
+You should also set VAULT_K8S_ROLE to vault k8s role name and optionally specify VAULT_AUTH_MOUNT for custom auth mount name.

 ## Usage